bencardoen/DataCurator.jl/README.md

 ![Results](outcome.png)

-The recipe used can be found [here](https://raw.githubusercontent.com/bencardoen/DataCurator.jl/main/example_recipes/count.toml)
+The recipe used can be found [here](https://raw.githubusercontent.com/bencardoen/DataCurator.jl/main/example_recipes/count.toml).

-For a complete walkthrough, please see the [documentation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/index.md).
+For a complete walkthrough of the test recipe and more examples, please see the [documentation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/index.md).

 <!-- ![Concept](overview.png) -->